spang-lab/FastqPuri/README_makeBloom.md

    * `human_reads.fq.gz`
    * `EColi_reads.fq.gz`
    are analyzed.
 They contain 10e5 reads each generated with `dgwsim`.
- - STEP1: Create bloom filters for EColi genome  with FPR:
+ - STEP1: Create bloom filters for the E.coli genome  with FPR:
    `[0.005 0.0075 0.01 0.02]`

- - STEP2: Run trimFilter on both data looking for contaminations from EColi using all filters generated, with `kmersize = 25` and scores ranging from `0.05` to `0.2` by `0.01` intervals.
+ - STEP2: Run trimFilter on both data looking for contaminations from E.coli using all filters generated with `kmersize = 25` and scores ranging from `0.05` to `0.2` in `0.01` intervals.
 We obtain false/true positive/negative rates:
    * FPR: % contaminations detected in human_reads.fq.gz
    * TNR (specificity): % good reads detected in `human_reads.fq.gz`